marifaceless/edge-bulk-tts/README.md

 - **App won't start**: Check that you have internet access for voice retrieval

 ### Mac Issues:
-- **"Cannot be opened"**: Right-click the file → select "Open" → click "Open" again when prompted
+- **"Cannot be opened"**: Follow step 3 in the Mac installation instructions to allow it in Security settings
 - **"Permission denied"**: Follow the detailed steps above for making the file executable
+- **"No module named edge_tts"**: Follow step 4 in Mac installation instructions to install it manually
 - **Python not found**: Install Python from [python.org](https://www.python.org/downloads/)
 - **Terminal says "Operation not permitted"**: Go to System Preferences → Security & Privacy → Privacy → Full Disk Access → add Terminal